KevinVuongly/programmeerproject/README.md

 ## Solution

 ##### Summary
-The main visualization is the world map based on the PISA scores for it's legend, radar chart linked to this visualization get updated by clicking on a country.
+The main visualization is the world map based on the PISA scores for it's legend.
+The radar chart gets updated by clicking either on a country on the world map or on a scatter point in the scatterplot.
 The scatterplot with regression line is used to view for positive correlations.

 ##### Screenshots